 The Sweet Dutch

 Thankfully we had a bit of a walk through the Albert Cuyp market until our next stop.
-We strolled through the large market filled with food and flower stands while receiving a history lesson and how it has morphed into more of a tourist trap than a local market, a common theme in most well-traveled cities.
-Still, Albert Cuyp Market has charm with its seemingly endless tulip and cheese stands mixed in.
+We strolled through the large market filled with food and flower stands while receiving a history lesson and how it has morphed into more of a tourist trap than a local market, a common theme in most well-travelled cities.
+Still, Albert Cuyp Market has a charm with its seemingly endless tulip and cheese stands mixed in.
 Once we arrived at the Stroopwaffle stand Erin and I could only share this incredibly sweet and unique Netherlands treat.
 Guess we hadn’t walked long enough to make a little more room.
-Too bad because it is delicious and known as the best in the area.
+Too bad because it is delicious and the best in the area.

-Although stroopwaffles’ are amazing, they are a tad too sweet for my taste buds.
-Thankfully my not-so-sweet tooth was satisfied with our next dish, Poffertjes.
+Although stroopwafels’ are amazing, they are a tad too sweet for my taste buds.
+Thankfully my not-so-sweet tooth was happy with our next dish, Poffertjes.
 These tiny, fluffy, Dutch pancakes covered in butter and powdered sugar are right up my alley.
 Love me some pancakes.
 I die.
 Syl & Henk, the cute couple in the picture, are only at the market three times a week so we were lucky to visit when we did.

-What’s a Amsterdam foodie tour without a little cheese?
+What’s an Amsterdam foodie tour without a little cheese?
 The market has plenty of stands where you can sample local cheese so thankfully our trusty tour guide knew where the ‘gouda’ stuff is.
 Sorry.
 As if there is bad gouda.
 Zosia did take us to a wonderful cheesemonger named Floris (side note, great name.
 Floris the Cheesemonger) who gave us a little taste and education on the different types of Gouda Cheese.

 So.
 Much.
 Cheese.